DeepikaGogna/react/README.md

 - Page Load -->page Render --> API --> Render Again

 # Hooks
-- useEffect() --> 2 arguments 1st callback function and 2nd is dependency array
-when will use this useEffect --> after our component render --> if we want something after component render example after body function we want to some functionality
+- useEffect() --> 2 arguments 1st callback function and 2nd is dependency array like button click const we can pass when will use this useEffect --> after our component render --> if we want something after component render example after body function we want to some functionality useEffect(() => {}, []);
+- If no depedency array => use Effect is called on every render
+- If depedency array is empty [] => useEffect is called on initial render (just once)
+- If dependency array array is [btnName]=> called everytime btnName is updated

-useEffect(() => {}, []);
+UseState() =>
+- Never call useState outside your components because this are using for local state variable
+- Never create useState under if,else,for and function conditions

+# 2 Types of Routing
+- Client Side Routing
+- Server Side Routing